 September is Cholesterol Education Month, a time when we call special attention to the health risks of having high cholesterol.
-We sat down with two cardiologists from Adventist HealthCare to tell give us the skinny on why cholesterol matters for our health.
+We sat down with two cardiologists from Adventist HealthCare who gave us the skinny on why cholesterol matters for our health.

-Geetha F. Pinto, MD, is a cardiologist and director of the Heart Failure Program at Adventist HealthCare Shady Grove Medical Center, and Michael Chen, MD, is an interventional cardiologist and director of the Catheterization Lab at Adventist HealthCare Washington Adventist Hospital.
+Geetha F. Pinto, MD, is a cardiologist and director of the Heart Failure Program at Adventist HealthCare Shady Grove Medical Center, and Michael Chen, MD, is an interventional cardiologist and director of the Catheterization Lab at Adventist HealthCare White Oak Medical Center.

 Why is maintaining a healthy cholesterol important?